girlcoderlucky/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The "traffic-signs-data" dataset include train, test and valid sets.
+Normalization may help in case of High contrast variation among the images so normailized the training set

+![alt text][image10]

-I used "shuffle" to shuffle training set.
+Also rotated the images randomly between (0 to 20 degrees) for 10% of the training set and used "shuffle" to shuffle training set.
 	X_train, y_train = shuffle(X_train, y_train)

 I generated additional dataset by spliting the data into training and validation sets by using train_test_split